SaiRanjithReddyK/FeastIT-VendorHub/README.md

 # FeastIT-VendorHub

-A vendor-side dashboard for managing menus, orders, profiles, and analytics for the FeastIT food delivery platform.
+A full-stack vendor application for the FeastIT food delivery platform.
+Enables vendors to manage menus, track orders, update profiles, and view analytics — built with React, Flask, and MySQL.

+---

 ---